LinCompbio/SCORCH2/README.md

 ## Introduction

-SCORCH2 (SC2) is a consensus docking pose rescoring ML model for interaction-based virtual screening.
-SC2 is a continual work build upon SC1 (https://github.com/SMVDGroup/SCORCH/), where two XGBoost models are curated and trained separately to derive optimal knowledge pattern and then merge their result together for top-tier actives enrichment.
+SCORCH2 (SC2) is a machine learning-based consensus rescoring model designed for interaction-based virtual screening.
+SC2 is a continual work build upon SC1 (https://github.com/SMVDGroup/SCORCH/), where two XGBoost models are curated with distinct data and trained independently to derive local optimal knowledge patterns.
+Their outputs are then combined in a consensus manner, resulting in improved active compound enrichment.

 <div style="text-align: center;">
   <img src="main.jpg" style="width: 90%;" />